-Tom is a London based Sculptor and Architectural Carver who has been producing sculptural work to the highest standard for over a decade.
+Tom is a London based Sculptor and Architectural Carver who has been producing sculptural work to the highest standard for over 20 years.
 He has won the prestigious “Carver of the Year” awards in 2013 from both the Master Carvers’ Association and the Worshipful Company of Masons.
 Tom also received the “Highly Commended” award for Craftsmanship at the Stone Federation of Great Britain awards in 2016 for his carving work.
 As well as being a highly respected craftsmen Tom is also known for his ability to design and create sculptures that are uniquely his own whilst remaining true to his clients’ vision.
 Creating work to suit any site or context, Tom has completed various high profile architectural and ornamental sculpture commissions.

 Tom first trained at Weymouth College in the traditional techniques of Stonemasonry, Carving and Lettering.
 This provided him with a solid foundation in the craft.
 While developing his skills as a freelance sculptor, Tom went on to win a QEST (Queen Elizabeth Scholarship Trust) Scholarship which allowed him the opportunity to embark on a Post Graduate Diploma in Historic Stone Carving at the City and Guilds of London Art School in Kennington where he obtained a 1st.